wwoast/constantina/docs/SECURITY.md

 cookie details.
 Next, it generates a fresh preferences keypair, which invalidates any unexpired old cookies from being useful.
 Lastly, the server writes the updated preferences cookie, signed and encrypted by the fresh keypair.

-### Tracking File Modifications
-Constantina's configuration file layout is intended to support external monitoring for suspicious file modifications.
-Core security configuration is isolated into its own files, so that frequently-changing data doesn't cause noise for security monitoring tools.

-`preferences.ini` and `keys.ini` will be regularly updated as logins happen, and as the server's encryption keys are cycled every two days.
-On the other hand, files that describe Constantina's core configuration or security operations should change very infrequently.
-`sensitive.ini` and `constantina.ini` changes should be closely monitored.
-Even `shadow.ini` password changes should not be expected to occur frequently.